Staff profile

 Contributions

 - Editor-in-Chief, International Journal of Primatology since 2009.
-As editor, I have taken taken a deliberate set of actions to address diversity, and inclusion in the journal (described here).
+As editor, I have taken taken a deliberate set of actions to address diversity, and inclusion in the journal.
+There's more detail in this blog piece.

 - Sub-panel member for Anthropology and Development Studies, UK Research Excellence Framework 2021.